 Accommodation is prepaid by the Fire Academy.
-Please note that while staying at the Sands, the Hotel rules and regulations shall apply to all Fire Academy course participants.
+Please note that hotel rules and regulations shall apply to all Fire Academy course participants.
 Budgetary restrictions require that rooms be shared by two (2) persons.
 Reservations will be made from the day preceding course start to the morning of the last day of the course.
-Course participants staying at the Sands are requested to remove all personal possessions from their respective rooms on the morning of the last day of the program.
+Course participants are requested to remove all personal possessions from their respective rooms on the morning of the last day of the program.